 Hola Tech Geeks!

-Welcome to the world of Technology, where everything is latest, user-friendly and much more simpler.
-Here, things may not be free of cost, but they would obviously be ‘free of bug’.
+Welcome to the world of Technology, where everything is the latest, user-friendly, and much simpler.
+Here, things may not be free of cost, but they would obviously be ‘free of bugs’.

 What Is Software Testing?

-A Software Testing is a process of operating or checking a system or components of a system by checking it manually or by using any automation tools like selenium, HPE Unified Functional Testing (HP – U.F.T. formerly QTP), etc., means to verify that it satisfies specified requirements given by clients.
+Software Testing is the process of operating or checking a system or components of a system by checking it manually or by using any automation tools like selenium, HPE Unified Functional Testing (HP – U.F.T. formerly QTP).
+It means to verify that it satisfies specified requirements given by clients.

 The Purpose and Objective of Software Testing:

-Before taking further steps, let’s gain knowledge about WHY and HOW of Software Testing…
+Before taking further steps, let’s gain knowledge about the WHY and HOW of Software Testing…

 Purpose of Software Testing: